iwytsang/Pewett-Hackard-Analysis/README.md

 ## Summary
 * How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-Based on the count of retiring employees, we can determine that,
+Based on the count of retiring employees, we can determine that there is a total of 72,458 employees retiring and therefore, 72,458 vacant employee positions will need to be filled.

 * Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
-Based on our analysis, we can't determine if there are enough
+Based on our analysis, there are not enough eligible employees from the mentorship eligiblity table to have a 1:1 mentor relationship with the next generation of Pewlett Hackard employees.
+In fact, each mentor would have to take on approximately 47 mentees based on the lack of mentors available